 - Toss the sweet potato in half the oil and spread out on a large baking tray.

-- Stir in the chili, onion, ginger, garlic, curry leaves and turmeric and cook over a low heat for 10 minutes until the onion is really soft, stirring occasionally.
+- Stir in the chili, onion, ginger, garlic, curry leaves, and turmeric and cook over low heat for 10 minutes until the onion is really soft, stirring occasionally.

 - Add the chickpeas and scant 1/2 cup of the chickpea water.
 Stir well to bring all the flavors together.